Damon Weaver: Young man remembered for interviewing President Obama passes away unexpectedly

-At the age of ten, Damon Became an internet sensation.
-In 2009 he got a once-in-a-lifetime opportunity.
-Damon got a chance to take a trip to the White House and interview President Obama.
+At the age of 10, Weaver became an internet sensation.
+In 2009, he got a once-in-a-lifetime opportunity.
+Weaver got a chance to take a trip to the White House and interview President Barack Obama.

 Weaver graduated from Royal Palm Beach High School with a full ride to Albany State University in Georgia.